garyganuiuc/lstm-word2vec/README.md

 If you happen to see this repo, and you feel the quality is too terrible, I'm so sorry and please ignore it.

-I can't control the qualities for th works due to my own time limits.
+I can't control the qualities for this work due to my own time limits.

 I'm putting here only to keep a record, and when my new computer comes,